M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 <GDI Node>
 ````

-If the issue is **out of NHD's scope**, send a brief explanation of this decision to the VHD.
+If the documentation issue is **out of NHD's scope**, send a brief explanation of this decision to the VHD.
 Use the following template to draft your email (sent via the Node GDI email address) or to communicate through the node's designated system.
 Adjust the template content as needed for your specific case.
 ````
 Subject: Notification of Ticket Status: <VHD's ticket ID> - Out of Scope for <GDI Node Helpdesk>
 ````